DonMask/MEP1-Quantum-Entanglement/README.md

 ## Overview

 MEP1 is a computational framework that models timeline bifurcation using a 6-gate quantum circuit.
 It validates results against real data from the `ibmq_manila` processor, achieving a probability \( P(|011\rangle) = 0.318 \pm 0.02 \) with 92.2% fidelity, matching noise-adjusted simulations.
+The project has been published on Zenodo with the DOI: [10.5281/zenodo.15397516](https://doi.org/10.5281/zenodo.15397516).

 ## Features